Select HMO-POS Special Needs Plan with Prescription Drug for Institutional Residents (2019)

 Until your membership ends, you are still a member of our plan

-If you leave Superior Select Health Plans, it may take time before your membership ends and your new Medicare coverage goes into effect.
+If you leave Tribute Health Plans, it may take time before your membership ends and your new Medicare coverage goes into effect.
 During this time, you must continue to get your medical care and prescription drugs through our plan.

 - You should continue to use our network pharmacies to get your prescriptions filled until your membership in our plan ends.
 Usually, your prescription drugs are only covered if they are filled at a network pharmacy including through our mail-order pharmacy services.